edwardselig/LEDFrisbee/README.txt

-For my final project in embedded systems I created a frisbee that has LEDs on it that changes colors based on how fast the disc is rotating.
+For my final project in embedded systems during my Fall 2015 semester I created a frisbee that has LEDs on it that changes colors based on how fast the disc is rotating.
 When i presented my project to hundreds of kids at UB's CS education week a lot of parents and kids thought it was really cool and told me they would buy it.
 After the project was handed in i have continued to improve my project and i have created a cheaper, marketable model that i plan